matheusinit/delivery-api-springboot/README.md

  + [ ] Inform product is in delivery
  + [ ] Inform product was delivered

+### (US1) Set order out for delivery

+As a courier, I want to set an order out for delivery, so that the consumer can track the status of the order.

 ## References

  - :link: [Spring Boot](https://spring.io/guides/gs/spring-boot/)